Bought a tub of miso paste for one dish and don’t know what to do with the rest? Read on for over a dozen amazing vegan recipes with miso.

 Mini Eggplant Lasagnas with Cashew Ricotta

-Miso helps turn cashews into vegan “ricotta” for a healthy take on lasagna.
+Miso helps turn cashews into vegan “ricotta” for a lighter take on lasagna.

 Leave a Comment